 I still think about that poster, because it’s an exciting thought.
 What if in that pile of hoaxed UFOs, just one of them was the real deal?
 What if they are already here?

-In honor of World UFO Day, I am hoaxing UFOs with PicsArt, and here are my supplies:
+In honor of World UFO Day, I am hoaxing UFOs with PicsArt!
+Here are my supplies:

-For my backgrounds, I searched PicsArt for #freetoedit landscapes with open skies.
+For my backgrounds, I searched PicsArt for landscapes with open skies tagged with #freetoedit.
 The potted plant and bottle caps were a reach, but hold on to your hyperdrives, some of these edits exceeded expectations.

-After isolating the jar lid by erasing the background in the drawing tool, I imported it into a landscape.
+After isolating the jar lid by erasing the background with PicsArt’s drawing tool, I imported it into a landscape.
 My satisfaction was instant.
 The result was surprisingly passable and I was off to an encouraging start.

 I wanted to get a little fancier, when Lens Flares popped into mind.
 By stretching out a red flare, I created a flashy vapor trail, but I felt more like Steven Spielberg than a real eye-witness.
 It looked cool, but this would never cut the mustard in the UFO Den.
 Too much style to be real.

-On to the silver bowl.
-Same technique, but the lighting wasn’t right.
-This sunset landscape is half in the shadows, but my saucer was bright all around.
-I darkened my saucer with the Adjust Tool, then erased my changes on the right side, where the sky was brightest.
+On to the silver bowl… same technique, but the lighting wasn’t right.
+This landscape is half darkened by shadows, but my saucer was bright all-around.
+Because the setting sun in the photo was on the right side of the landscape, I darkened my saucer with the Adjust Tool, then erased the shadows on the right side of the bowl so that it would make sense with the light source of the scene.
 When I imported it back into my shot, everything fell into place.

 After fiddling with the potted plant, I realized it was hopeless and that I had already scratched my curiosity with the lid and bowl.
 But the Lens Flare still had my attention.
 I threw a flare over a night-shot, and was amazed.
 In one swoop, I had created an image fit for an evidence locker.
 Hoax accomplished.